rui-r-duan/algs4_rs/README.md

 - Simplified but professional implementation of vector `SVec` to demonstrate Rust's equivalences of `ResizingArrayStack`, `ResizingArrayQueue`, etc.
   Advanced Rust is demonstrated in `SVec`.
+- Three implementations of Queue, with discussions, regarding linked list and vector.

 ## How to